Turn RunPod's per-second GPU spend into a running cost

 | GPU pods | Per second of uptime, by GPU type and cloud (Secure/Community/spot) |

-| Serverless (Flex) | Per second a worker runs, scaling to zero between requests |
+| Serverless (Flex) | Per second a worker runs — startup, request, and idle-timeout — scaling to zero between bursts |

 | Serverless (Active) | Per second always-on, idle time included |